A5 motorway (Greece): Exit list

 The exits of the main northern section of the A5 motorway:

 Patras bypass

 The Patras bypass was the first segment of Olympia Odos that was put into service.
 Planning of the bypass began in the 1980s, but construction did not begin until the 1990s.
 It passes east of the city, through the foothills of the Panachaiko mountain, and consists of several tunnels and bridges.
 In October 2002, the bypass was opened to traffic.
 As a result, traffic in downtown Patras has significantly decreased.

 Largely following the course of National Road 9, the Patras bypass in early years was signposted as part of a new, separate Motorway 9.
-Later it was reassigned to the then-planned trans-Peloponnese Motorway 8, before it was considered a part of the Adriatic–Ionian Motorway 5.
+Later it was reassigned to the then-planned trans-Peloponnese Motorway 8, before it was considered a part of the Adriatic–Ionian A5.

 Olympia Odos consortium

 Construction and maintenance of the Patras bypass Olympia Odos section has been mandated to the "Olympia Odos" consortium which also built the A8 Motorway.